 It is extraordinarily interesting to see how the members of the guifi.net community have been able to map out and compile what it takes to join the network in such a way that others can join themselves to the network with a minimal amount of effort.
-It appears that they have a situation now where joining the network can effectively become selfprovisioning.
+It appears that they have a situation now where joining the network can effectively become self-provisioning.
 This is the only network of its type in the world of which I am aware.

-Use of Google Maps for Virtrual Network Planning
+Use of Google Maps for Virtual Network Planning

-Guifi.net has made the most superb use of Google Earth, maps and street view that I have ever seen.
-When you want to find guifi.net nodes you bore down from here.
+Guifi.net has made the most superb use of Google Earth that I have ever seen.
+When you want to find guifi.net nodes you bore downfrom here.